how to tell a story #3 | virtual book

 how to tell a story #3

-#writing #plot #tv-shows #data-analysis #sopranos Mentioned in what I'm doing now #5
+#writing #plot #tv-shows #data-analysis #sopranos Mentioned in what I'm doing now #5, what I'm doing now #6, what is this site? #3

 Can quantifying the attributes of a TV show tell us something about its quality?
 I reckon some of the flaws in House of the Dragon would be reflected in statistics like amount of dialogue per minute and number of decisions made per character.
 A non-negligible amount of time is spent on dramatic montages and orchestral music that create a moody atmosphere and remind us of how serious the situation is.
 This comes at the cost of time that could be spent on actual situations and actual drama, or at least character development that would contribute to future drama.